 - paying for activities which help you to be more active in the community

 - aids, adaptations and equipment to help manage day-to-day tasks.

 - illegal activities

 - day-to-day household expenses

-Having a personal health budget will not affect any benefits that a child or their family may be receiving because it is for care needs and is not classed as additional income.
+Note: Having a Personal Health Budget will not affect any benefits that a child or their family may be receiving because it is for care needs and is not classed as additional income.

-Contact the local NHS Personal Health Budget Support Team by email on firstname.lastname@example.org or by phone on 020 3688 1000 who will be happy to talk to you about the service.
+Contact the local NHS Personal Health Budget Support Team who will be happy to talk to you about the service.

-For young people 18 – 25 plus please contact:
+Young people 18 – 25 years old and older should contact: